Dos mujeres de la región amazónica, una con ropa clara y la otra con un vestido colorido, rodeadas de hojas grandes y una flor de color rosa claro.

 Each story is developed according to clear principles:

-Listening and respect for local processes: Autonomy and situated knowledge are recognised and upheld.
+• Listening and respect for local processes: Autonomy and situated knowledge are recognized and upheld.

-Validation: Organisations review and approve content prior to publication.
+• Validation: Organizations review and approve content prior to publication.

 The aim is to strengthen voices and collective processes, not merely to amplify them.